Vega Jane: The Width of the World (U.K.: The Rebels' Revolt)

-The Stars Below
+The Stars Below (U.K.: The End of Time)

 In The Stars Below, the fourth and final novel in the series, Vega Jane and her companions face Necro, an archmage and leader of the Maladons.
 Together with her companions and army of sorcerers, Vega plans an assault on Necro and his forces.
 However, while Vega and Delph were out meeting up with allies, Necro attacks and due to Necro's strength and ability, they are outmatched and lose a large number of their forces, as well as friends and family they found earlier, and the hidden mansion that they used as a refuge from the Maladons.
 Vega's army lost the battle against Necro; however, with the aid of a divinity, Vega is able to duel Necro alone.
 With the help of the oath of oblivion, Delph asked her and Petra to take back the third novel that gives her a second chance if she dies, she is able to defeat Necro.